 There are even financial motivators for employers to do so.

 According to the CDC, mental health and stress can impact your employees’:

 - Engagement at work

 - Physical capability and everyday functioning

-One in five U.S. adults may have a mental illness, but five in five people have mental health.
+Nearly one in five U.S. adults live with a mental illness (51.5 million in 2019), but five in five people have mental health.
 It’s time to set the stigmas aside and start talking about it.